 - Gott’s peanut butter dipped ice cream at the Ferry Building

 Shopping + Entertainment

 I truly can’t comment on entertainment in San Francisco aside from one very memorable acrobat at Fisherman’s Wharf.
 While we did check out various districts and landmarks, we didn’t visit any museums or participate in any tours.
 I was surprised by the lack of live music available.
-Given the city’s history, I thought we would see performers all over town, especially at Fisherman’s Wharf or Haight-Ashbury.
-For whatever reason, there wasn’t much of anything happening in San Francisco’s music scene that week.
+Given the city’s history, I thought we would see performers all over town.
+For whatever reason, there wasn’t much of anything happening in San Francisco’s music scene this week.